newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/lab-research-cds.md

 agencyAdditionalContext: New Jersey Drug Control Unit
 industryId: generic
 licenseCertificationClassification: undefined
+summaryDescriptionMd: >-
-summaryDescriptionMd: "You need a Controlled Dangerous Substances (CDS) registration if you, your business, or your facility handle, store, or use CDS for research purposes or to test other substances.
+  You need a Controlled Dangerous Substances (CDS) registration if you, your business, or your facility handle, store, or use CDS for research purposes or to test other substances.
 Follow these steps to apply:

   1. Email the NJ Drug Control Unit (DCU) at [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) to request the Analytical Lab or Researcher CDS Registration application.

   2. After your completed application has been emailed to the DCU, they will email you an invoice to pay your fees online.

   3. Be sure to register with the DEA to validate your CDS registration.
 You will need your CDS number for this process.
-Email a copy of your DEA registration to the DCU within 60 days."
+Email a copy of your DEA registration to the DCU within 60 days.
 ---

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }